 Spicy Hatch chiles are a Fall favorite in the Southwest.
-You can’t go wrong with your choice to either roast them for salsas or stuffing them whole with meat and vegetables.
-This Hatch Chile Guide walks you through preparing, storing, and serving them.
+You can’t go wrong with your choice to either roast them for salsas or stuff them whole with meat and vegetables.
+This Hatch Chile Recipes Guide walks you through preparing, storing, and serving them.
 Read along as this will continue to be updated with new recipes and tips.

 Hatch green chiles come out and play during the Fall season in the American Southwest.
-These seasonal chiles come from Hatch Valley in southern New Mexico, creating a passionate fan base throughout the state, Texas, Arizona, and southern California.
+These seasonal chiles come from Hatch Valley in southern New Mexico, creating a passionate fan base throughout the states of Texas, Arizona, and southern California.
 Every year the reach seems to grow a little more, with online producers able to ship out the Hatch chiles across the country.

 New Mexico hosts an annual Hatch Chile Festival, drawing in 30,000+ people to their tiny town for the celebration.
 These are a big deal!
 The big debate is typically choosing between Hatch red chiles or Hatch green chiles, which do have different flavors.
-The red tends to create a heat that lingers in the back of the throat, where the green is more crisp and sharp with heat up front.
+The red tends to create a heat that lingers in the back of the throat, whereas the green is more crisp and sharp with heat up front.

 There are many varieties of Hatch Chile Peppers.
-Red and green aren’t the only choices, there are other characteristics such as heath, pungency, and size that vary as well.
+Red and green aren’t the only choices, there are other characteristics such as heat, pungency, and size that vary as well.
 Read here if you’d like to learn more about the different varieties.

 Roasting Hatch chiles happens to be the best way to prepare large batches for storage.
 Skinned and seeded, the chiles freeze extremely well for months at a time, allowing you to enjoy them throughout the winter.
 That’s if you don’t eat them all immediately.
 Just go buy extra.